-Please note that a letter expressing similar concerns is being sent to the Governments of the United Arab Emirates and the United States of America.
+Please note that a letter expressing similar concerns is being sent to the Governments of the United States of America and Yemen.

 While awaiting a reply, we urge that all necessary interim measures be taken to halt the alleged violations and prevent their re-occurrence and in the event that the investigations support or suggest the allegations to be correct, to ensure the accountability of any person(s) responsible for the alleged violations.